October 12, 2021

 It is the coaches’ intention to get everyone in the game, but it will not always happen.
 The coaches will do their best to balance competitiveness with fair playing time.

-Coaches: We are thankful for the men and women of our congregation who volunteer their time to coach our children.
-The head coaches of teams are: B-Girls – Brett Weishalla (523-9070)
+Coaches: We are thankful for the members of our congregation who volunteer their time to coach our children.
+The head coaches of the teams are:

-If you know ahead of time that your child will not be able to attend a practice or game, please call the coach or myself.
+If you have any concerns or questions about your child’s team, please call the coaches or me.
+It is best to talk to the adult in charge and receive clear information.
+If you know ahead of time that your child will not be able to attend a practice or game, please call the coach.
 This will help the coaches plan accordingly.
-Also, if you have any concerns, please contact the coaches or myself.

 Uniforms: Uniforms will be given to each player before the first game.
 The uniforms will be issued to the oldest players first.
 The uniforms are to be kept by the players and to be used only on game days.
 They should be cleaned after each game.
-The uniforms should be worn with non-marking gym shoes and short socks.
+Washing instructions for the uniforms will be sent home when the uniforms are handed out.
+The uniforms should be worn with non-marking gym shoes.

 Parents’ Responsibility: We ask our parents to be supportive of their children, understanding throughout the season, and to be positive role models and ambassadors of St. John’s.
 This includes showing respect to other fans, coaches, and referees at home games and away.
 Enjoy watching the players grow in basketball skills and Christian character.

-Each family is required to supervise in the hallways one time during the season.
-We are asking parents of A-team only players to serve in the concession stand for two time slots, and parents of B-team players to sign up for one slot.
-A link for online sign-up has been sent to all families.
-For those who do not sign up, you will be assigned a time slot.
-You are responsible for finding a replacement if you can’t make it.
+Each family is required to supervise in the hallways and work in the concession stand.
+An online sign-up will be sent to all basketball families soon.
+If something occurs and you can’t work the time you signed up for, you are responsible for finding a replacement.
 The B-team parents will also be required to work in the concession stand and monitor the halls during the B-Bounce Off.
-If you have questions about the concession stand schedule, contact Holly Jacobs (951-1538).
+A separate sign up for this will be sent out closer to the time of the tournament.
 At any time, anyone can volunteer to help with the scorebook or score clock.
 Volunteers are also needed to clean up the bleachers after home games.
 If everyone does their part, we can all enjoy the games and support our school.

 Attitude: We believe that a winner is one who is humble in victory and gracious in defeat.
 The best that we can do in life and basketball is use our God-given talents to the glory of God.
-When a game ends, don’t clap because we put an inflated ball through a hoop more times than the other team.
-Parents and fans, clap to say “Thank you for your effort”.
-We can win every game regardless of the score if we put God first.
-Players, shake hands to show thanks to the other team for their effort and the opportunity to play.
+When a game ends and parents, players, and coaches head home, don’t complain about the refs, coaches, or other team.
+Don’t jump up and down at the end of a game because we had more points than the other team.
+We win every game regardless of the score if we put God first.
+Let’s be thankful for this opportunity that our students have as another way to give glory to God.

 If you have any questions or concerns throughout the season, please call me.
-May this basketball season bring fun and enjoyment to all of us, and, above all, glory to God through all of our actions!
+May this basketball season be enjoyable for all of us, and, above all, give glory to God through all of our actions!